-NIST deployed the first of these spectrometers to the National Synchrotron Light Source (NSLS) at Brookhaven National Laboratory in 2010, and since then has implemented systems at the Advanced Photon Source (APS) at Argonne National Laboratory and deployed a permanent general-user instrument to beamline 10-1 at Stanford Synchrotron Radiation Lightsource (SSRL) at SLAC National Laboratory.
+NIST deployed the first of these spectrometers to the National Synchrotron Light Source (NSLS) at Brookhaven National Laboratory in 2010.
+Since then, permanent general-user systems have been deployed to beamlines 10-1 and 13-3 at Stanford Synchrotron Radiation Lightsource (SSRL) at SLAC National Laboratory.
 The success and scientific impact of these early instruments has spurred further interest from the x-ray science community.
-In 2018, the QSG will deploy a second instrument to the SSRL and move the NSLS spectrometer to a new NIST-run beamline at the recently commissioned NSLS-II facility.
-In 2021, NIST will deliver a 1,000-pixel TES spectrometer to the Linac Coherent Light Source (LCLS) as SLAC.
-The LCLS is one of only four XFEL’s currently in operation worldwide, and after it completes an upgrade in 2020, will be the brightest x-ray source of any kind.
+In 2021, the QSG will move the NSLS spectrometer to a new NIST-run beamline at the recently commissioned NSLS-II facility.
+NIST is now working with researchers at Argonne National Laboratory to develop a hard x-ray spectrometer for use at the upgraded Advanced Photon Source (APS).
+NIST is also developing technology for a 1,000-pixel TES spectrometer intended for the Linac Coherent Light Source (LCLS) at SLAC.
+The LCLS is one of only four XFEL’s currently in operation worldwide, and after it completes an upgrade in 2021, will be the brightest x-ray source of any kind.
 These spectrometers are being used in a wide variety of experiments and measurement techniques, including x-ray emission, absorption, and scattering spectroscopy.
-An overview of this work was published in J. Ullom et al., Synchrotron Radiation News 27 (2014) 24 and a detailed technical description, including overviews of the breadth of science they enable, is published in R. Doriese et. al., Review of Scientific Instruments 88, 053108 (2017).
+Overviews of this work have been published in K. Morgan, Physics Today, 71 (2018) 28-34 and J. Ullom et al., Synchrotron Radiation News 27 (2014) 24 and a detailed technical description, including overviews of the breadth of science they enable, is published in R. Doriese et. al., Review of Scientific Instruments 88, 053108 (2017).
 This work was also described in a recent PML highlight and was awarded a DOC Bronze medal in 2015.

-Development of sensors to measure the total energy of single radioactive decay events: The energy released by a single radioactive decay can be used to identify the specific element involved.
+Development of Sensors to Measure the Total Energy of Single Radioactive Decay Events: The energy released by a single radioactive decay can be used to identify the specific element involved.
 However, measuring such a small energy is extremely difficult.
 The superconducting sensors developed at NIST have the energy resolution to perform this measurement, provided they can be engineered into a system compatible with total energy measurements.
 We have developed new sensors are fabricated on micromachined silicon (rather than silicon nitride) to simultaneously achieve good thermal isolation while preserving mechanical robustness.
 Robustness is needed to allow the easy attachment of metal foils containing embedded radioactive material, including particulates.
-The energy of single radioactive decays is sufficient to produce a measurable temperature rise in the sensors.
+The energy of single radioactive decays is sufficient to produce a measureable temperature rise in the sensors.
 Performed in collaboration with Los Alamos National Laboratory, the goal of this work is to develop new capabilities for nuclear forensics, treaty verification, and environmental monitoring.
 These sensors have shown their suitability for a wide range of analytical measurements.
 The attractions of the technique are spectral simplicity, the ability to simultaneously measure multiple isotopes including both alpha- and beta-emitters, and greatly reduced sample preparation.
 The ability of this technique to accurately measure the mass ratio of the isotopes 240Pu and 239Pu was published in A. Hoover et al, Analytical Chemistry 87 (2015) 3996.
 This work was also described in a recent PML highlight.

 D. Yan, et al., “Eliminating the non-Gaussian spectral response of X-ray absorbers for transition-edge sensors,” Applied Physics Letters, 111 (19), p.
 192602, arxiv:1708.08481, doi:10.1063/1.5001198, 2017.